alessdenys/Vcard/readme.md

-and iïiiiiii will always love yuuuuuuuu
+and iiiiiiii will always love yuuuuuuuu